-At the same time as the castle was being rebuilt in stone in the 13th century, the town was protected by a defensive wall with six towers and three gatehouses, parts of which remain.
+At the same time as the castle was being rebuilt in stone in the 13th century, the town was protected by a defensive wall with six towers and three gatehouses.
+Two towers remain on the south side along with the strongest tower, Barnard's Tower, on the north-east corner, but the three gates have all been dismantled.
+Parts of the wall remain along the south side and by the middle millpond.

 |In the town centre|